 The Jury’s decision cannot be contested.

-to help with travel costs.
-The amount of the grant will be determined based on the distance between the city where the school is located and the city of Strasbourg.
+The prize for the winners will be taking part in the Euroscola Programme at the European Parliament in Strasbourg, and they will receive a grant to help with the travel expenses.
+The amount of this grant will be determined based on the distance between the city where the school is located and the city of Strasbourg.

-Participating in the Euroscola Programme is a unique, unforgettable experience that gives students the opportunity to experience the European integration endeavour first-hand.
-The winners of the Competition in Spain will be able to experience, together with winning teams from other EU countries, what it feels like to become a Member of the European Parliament for a day at the European Parliament in Strasbourg.
+Participating in the Euroscola Programme is a unique, unforgettable experience that gives students the opportunity to experience the European integration project first-hand.
+The winners of the Competition in Spain will be able to experience, together with the winning teams from other EU countries, what it feels like to become a Member of the European Parliament for a day at the European Parliament in Strasbourg.

 Further information on the Euroscola Programme is available on the Euroscola section of the European Parliament website:

 There will be one finalist from each Autonomous Community.
-The top ten(10) teams from all the finalists will be the winners, regardless of their competing in Spanish or Catalan.
+The top ten(10) teams from all the finalists will be the winners.
 Each winner team must come from a different Autonomous Community.

-Having regard for foreign languages, there will also be a prize for the two (2) teams with the highest score among those competing in English, regardless of whether a team of the same Autonomous Community has won the competition in Spanish or Catalan.
+Having regard for foreign languages, there will also be a prize for the two (2) teams with the highest score among those competing in English, regardless of whether a team of the same Autonomous Community has won the competition in Spanish or Catalan

-The European Parliament’s Information Office in Spain will provide contact details for all winning teams to the European Parliament Office in Strasbourg.
-The relevant party in Strasbourg will correspond with the teams to make the appropriate arrangements for the participation of the winning teams in the Euroscola Programme.
+The European Parliament’s Information Office in Spain will provide the contact details of all the winning teams to the European Parliament Office in Strasbourg Those responsible for the European Parliament Office in Strasbourg will contact the winning teams to make the appropriate arrangements for their participation in the Euroscola Programme

 The European Parliament reserves the right to cancel or modify the terms of participation in the Euroscola programme in case of force majeure.

-Once published, the list of winners and runner-up teams
+Once published, the list of winners and runner-up teams will be final.

 All the teachers leading teams completing the final stage of Euroscola will enter a raffle to win an iPad.
 According to the regulations in effect, a notary public will oversee the raffle is done appropriately and legally.